egoist/tsup/docs/README.md

 })
 ```

-The `options` here is derived from CLI flags.
+The `options` here are derived from CLI flags.

 #### package.json